MatthAmoros/EtherTrack/README.md

 ## Current version
 Current version features :
 * 3 Contracts : EtherTrackNS (Naming Service) EtherTrackWarehouse (Manage traceability Unit) and EtherTrackDatastore (a data store proxy)
-	* A basic GUI designed with Javascript to connect to a local node.
-It can deploy contract and do basic contracts calls.
+* A basic GUI designed with NodeJS to connect to a local node.
+It can deploy contracts and do basic contracts calls.
 * Truffle deploy scripts and refactored contracts.

+## Installing

 ## Built with :
 * [Truffle](https://github.com/trufflesuite/truffle) : Ethereum development framework